will-rowe/herald/README.md

 ---

 ```
-this is a work in progress and currently unstable
+this is a proof of concept release of a desktop app for scheduling CLIMB jobs
 ```

 ## Overview